 'This truly revolutionary solvent was formulated as an alternative to petroleum-based turpentines and thinners.
 It is made from 100% renewable agricultural resources of soy, corn, and citrus, and is non-polluting, non-carcinogenic, and bio-degradable.
 Less than a teaspoon will thoroughly clean a large plate.
 DSolve will even strip dried ink from etched lines.'

 There is a growing number of such citrus-based solvents on the market.
 The key ingredient, D-Limonene, also known as orange oil, the safe and innovative solvent extracted from orange peel, can be purchased directly from the citrus industry.
 For example, see www.citrusdepot.net.
 This solvent is more powerful than mineral spirits, strong enough to dissolve hardened acrylics, oil paint, printing ink, (and even some plastics) with ease, yet medical studies have found no carcinogenic or neurotoxin hazards comparable to the petrochemical solvents.
-Users should, nevertheless, still handle the solvent with care: ensure good ventilation/use vapor mask and take fire precautions when using the new orange oil solvents.
+Users should, nevertheless, still handle the solvent with care: ensure good ventilation/use vapor mask and take fire precautions when using the new orange oil solvents, and avoid prolonged direct inhalation.
 Unlike oil-based products, orange oil is considered biodegradable.

 Some big brand 'orange' or 'citrus' solvents are mixed with traditional solvents, such as Naphtha or Glycol Ether, and cannot be considered a 'safer alternative'.

 For more information click on our Safe Solvents page

 SOLVENTS REQUIRE SOME FORM OF RESPIRATORY PROTECTION

 (this includes both petroleum products, but also bio-based solvents,

 such as ethyl alcolhol, soy/ethyl/methyl lactate, orange oil,